 After a long hospitalization, I went to live in a nursing facility.
 My family members didn’t feel they could provide adequate care so this was the only alternative.
 After having such a carefree, independent, active lifestyle, I was suddenly completely dependent on the nursing staff to live.

-Since I became a quadriplegic, I’ve kept the belief that God has a greater purpose in this than what I can see.
+Since becoming a quadriplegic, I’ve kept the belief that God has a greater purpose in this than what I can see.
 I believe this with all my heart.
 Yet maneuvering through each individual day and through an odyssey of emotions, it can be, at times, hard for me not to think of each day as a negative event.
 I find myself asking God, can we skip all these days of suffering and just get to the end result?
-I seem to get the big picture in all this, but the day to day minutia deludes me.
-Losing the things I thought made up my identity—my home, my job, my physical appearance, all of my material possessions—was an adjustment I was not prepared to face.
-And learning to live life in a facility with 24-hour dependence on others was frustrating, degrading at times, and very discouraging.

 In the first year I allowed myself to believe that maybe God had deserted me.
 In fact, I had some devastating things happen during that time and found myself asking God, what good is all of this?
 I was bitter and filled with rage much of the time.
 I was angry at God and angry at people.
 I lashed out at the nursing facility staff, and I lashed out at my family.
 I was confused, paranoid, and deeply depressed.